 In essence, Net Zero means that a company is eradicating its emissions through actual reductions by investing in new efficiency technologies and engaging with staff to change their energy usage patterns.
 This results in a reduction of CO2 emissions, while any remaining emissions would be offset by investing in schemes to remove an equivalent amount of greenhouse gases in another part of the world that is outside of the company boundary.
 As a very simple example, planting trees removes CO2 from the atmosphere.
 Therefore, a company can offset its total emissions by funding aa project that plants new trees.

 In practice however, it comes down to the corporate responsibility of the company as to how far a business goes to reduce its emissions before offsetting.
 The current buzz over Net Zero can easily result in many companies taking the ‘easy’ option and offsetting their way to achieve Net Zero status without investing in actual emissions reductions.
-Or in some instances ‘Net Positive’, which is when a company offsets more that it needs to become Net Zero.
+Or in some instances ‘Net Positive’, which is when a company offsets more than it needs to become Net Zero.

 So, what is the problem?